Yes (band): 1970–1974: The Yes Album, Fragile, Close to the Edge and Tales from Topographic Oceans

-1971–1974: Fragile, Close to the Edge and Tales from Topographic Oceans

-At the time of Kaye's departure, Yes had already found their new keyboardist—Rick Wakeman, a classically trained player who had left the folk rock group Strawbs earlier in the year.
-He was already a noted studio musician, with credits including T. Rex, David Bowie, Cat Stevens and Elton John.
-Squire commented that he could play "a grand piano for three bars, a Mellotron for two bars and a Moog for the next one absolutely spot on", which gave Yes the orchestral and choral textures that befitted their new material.

-Released on 26 November 1971, the band's fourth album Fragile showcased their growing interest in the structures of classical music, with an excerpt of The Firebird by Igor Stravinsky being played at the start of their concerts since the album's 1971–1972 tour.
+Released on 12 November 1971, the band's fourth album Fragile showcased their growing interest in the structures of classical music, with an excerpt of The Firebird by Igor Stravinsky being played at the start of their concerts since the album's 1971–1972 tour.
 Each member performed a solo track on the album, and it marked the start of their long collaboration with artist Roger Dean, who designed the group's logo, album art and stage sets.
-Fragile peaked at number 7 in the UK and number 4 in the U.S. after it was released there in January 1972, and was their first record to reach the top ten in North America.
+Fragile peaked at number 7 in the UK and number 4 in the US after it was released there in January 1972, and was their first record to reach the top ten in North America.
 A shorter version of the opening track, "Roundabout", was released as a single that peaked at number 13 on the Billboard Hot 100 singles chart.

-In February 1972, Yes recorded a cover version of "America" by Paul Simon and released it in July.
-The single reached number 46 on the U.S. singles chart.
+In February 1972, Yes recorded a cover version of "America" by Simon & Garfunkel and released it in July.
+The single reached number 46 on the US singles chart.
 The track subsequently appeared on The New Age of Atlantic, a 1972 compilation album of several bands signed to Atlantic Records, and again in the 1975 compilation Yesterdays.